Mumbrue-Penney House

 The Mumbrue-Penney House is an historic residence located at 404 South Main Street in Waupaca, Wisconsin.
 Built in 1893, the house is a well-preserved example of the Second Empire architectural style.
 It was added to the National Register of Historic Places in 2002.

 History

 The house was built by Henry Cook Mumbrue, a New York native who moved to Wisconsin in 1849.
 Mumbrue was active in various industries, including steamboating, farming, milling, and retail.
 He also held several public offices, serving in the Wisconsin State Assembly in 1876 and the Wisconsin State Senate from 1877 to 1878.
 In 1893, he was appointed postmaster of Waupaca, a role he maintained until his death in 1898.

 In 1890, the home was sold to Adelbert M. Penney, another New York native who became a leader in Waupaca’s burgeoning potato industry.
-Known as the “potato king,” Penney helped transform the city into a key hub for potato trading through by establishing warehouses, a starch factory, and large-scale potato farming.
+Known as the “potato king,” Penney helped transform the city into a key hub for potato trading through establishing warehouses, a starch factory, and large-scale potato farming.